Court Street Vet has been a locally owned small animal hospital in Keene, New Hampshire for over 34 years!

-We are extremely proud of our team; this hospital is a positive an dynamic environment!
+We are extremely proud of our team; this hospital is a positive and dynamic environment!
 Our nurses have decades of collective expertise and spend every day making your pets feel safe and loved during their vet visits.
 Our doctors offer a wide breadth of experiences: from practicing medicine in far-flung corners of the world, to critical care training, to advanced training in surgical and ultrasound scanning techniques.
-Come meet our team, we’re always accepting new patients!
+Come meet our team; we’re always accepting new patients!

 Court Street Veterinary Hospital aims to provide the best care and medical services to our clients and patients in support of the ever-improving “Human Animal Bond”.
 We work hard to cultivate a positive, fear-free environment for your pets; we know that going to the doctor can be stressful and scary!
 Court Street Veterinary hospital combines the latest advances in veterinary medicine with highly trained compassionate staff, resulting in the delivery of brilliant care and excellent customer service.
 Our doctors work hard to stay abreast of upcoming treatments and technologies, which translates into medical and surgical services for your animals that go above and beyond.
 Our hospital motto is “We Can Do That”, by the way of compassion, progressive care, and exceptional medicine.

 Dr. Sabrina Estabrook-Russett, BVM&S, MRCVS